Exercise - Deploy extension resources and use existing resources

 Add diagnostics settings for Azure Cosmos DB

 Your R&D team needs to log all requests to the Azure Cosmos DB account.
-You decide to use the Azure Monitor integration for Azure Cosmos DB to collect the DataPlaneRequests log, which contains information about requests to Azure Cosmos DB.
+You decide to use Azure Monitor integration for Azure Cosmos DB to collect the DataPlaneRequests log, which contains information about requests to Azure Cosmos DB.

-Now that you created your simulated pre-existing Log Analytics workspace, you can reference it from within your Bicep template as an existing resource.
+Now that you created your simulated preexisting Log Analytics workspace, you can reference it from within your Bicep template as an existing resource.
 You can use it as the destination for the Azure Cosmos DB logs.

 To add diagnostics settings, use the following steps:

-2. At the bottom of the file, below the resource definitions, add the following code:
+At the bottom of the file, below the resource definitions, add the following code:

-resource logAnalyticsWorkspace 'Microsoft.OperationalInsights/workspaces@2020-03-01-preview' existing = {
+resource logAnalyticsWorkspace 'Microsoft.OperationalInsights/workspaces@2023-09-01' existing = { name: logAnalyticsWorkspaceName }

-Notice that this resource definition uses the existing keyword, and that you're purposely omitting other properties that you'd normally specify if you were deploying the Log Analytics workspace through this Bicep template.
+keyword, and that you're intentionally omitting other properties that you'd normally specify if you were deploying the Log Analytics workspace through this Bicep template.Below the code you just added, add the following code:

-Notice that this code deploys an extension resource.
-It uses the scope keyword to tell Bicep that the resource should be attached to the Azure Cosmos DB account.
-The code also uses the id property of the logAnalyticsWorkspace existing resource so that Azure understands where to send the Azure Cosmos DB logs.
+keyword to inform Bicep that the resource should be attached to the Azure Cosmos DB account.
+The code also uses theid

 Create a storage account for toy design documents

-In the terminal, run the following Azure CLI command.
-Replace {storageaccountname} with a name that's likely to be unique.
+with a name that's likely to be unique.
 The name must be all lowercase, contain 24 or fewer characters, and have no spaces or special characters.
-Keep a note of the name for later use.
+Note the name.
+You'll need it later.

 az storage account create \